What Is Peroneal Tendinosis?

 Risks and Complications

-In the case of surgery, there is a risk of developing an infection.
-Nerve damage can occur if the sural nerve, which runs along the side of the foot and provides sensation to the foot, is cut or stretched.
+In the case of surgery, as for all surgeries, there is a risk of developing an infection or wound complication.
+Nerve damage can occur, in particular the sural nerve, which runs along the outside of the ankle near the tendons and provides sensation to the outside of the foot.

 What would happen if my peroneal tendinosis is not treated?

 If the tendinosis is not addressed, your tendon can tear.
-Also, weakness of the tendons can lead to an ankle sprain or chronic ankle instability, which can damage the cartilage on the inside of the ankle.
+Also, weakness of the tendons can lead to an ankle sprain or chronic ankle instability, which can cause damage to the cartilage inside the ankle joint.

 What is the difference between tendinitis and tendinosis?

-Not much.
-Tendinitis implies that there is inflammation in the tendons.
+With tendinitis, there is acute inflammation of the tendons.
 This usually happens directly after an injury for a short period of time.
 Tendinosis is a chronic process

 of pain in the tendons that results in an enlargement and thickening of the tendon.